-- D3 Determines if SUB is to be controlled by PSVC (D3 is a write-only bit) - D2 Enables/disables power-supply volume control - D1 Sets number of speakers in the system, including possible line outputs
+- D3 Must always be 0 (default).
+Note that subwoofer cannot be used as lineout when PSVC is enabled.
+(D3 is a write-only bit) - D2 Enables/disables power-supply volume control - D1 Sets number of speakers in the system, including possible line outputs